ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Display Text:** The text that is displayed on the tooltip.
  * **Font Size:** The size of the text that is displayed.
-  * **Container Size:** The size of the tooltip container where `x = width` and `y = height`.
  * **Draw Line From:** An optional transform of where to start drawing the line from.
 If one is not provided the centre of the tooltip is used for the initial line position.
  * **Draw Line To:** A transform of another object in the scene that a line will be drawn from the tooltip to, this helps denote what the tooltip is in relation to.
 If no transform is provided and the tooltip is a child of another object, then the parent object's transform will be used as this destination position.
  * **Line Width:** The width of the line drawn between the tooltip and the destination transform.
  * **Font Color:** The colour to use for the text on the tooltip.
  * **Container Color:** The colour to use for the background container of the tooltip.
  * **Line Color:** The colour to use for the line drawn between the tooltip and the destination transform.

+### Class Methods

+#### Reset/0

+  > `public void Reset()`

+  * Parameters
+   * _none_
+  * Returns
+   * _none_

+The Reset method resets the tooltip back to its initial state

 ### Example